caiomarte/go/tutorials/30doec/d0/README.md

 <details>
  <summary>What to expect?</summary>

+ An overview of the series, describing:
- * What is the goal, target audience, and description
+ * What is the goal and target audience
- * How is it going to work
+ * How it is structured
- * Table of contents listing all available posts
+ * What are the contents available
- * A summary for each post in the list
+ * What are these contents about

 </details>